Women’s Running Leggings with Pockets: Phone Pocket, Fit & OEM Checks

 In women’s running leggings with pockets, waistband stability is one of the foundations of pocket stability.
 If the top structure shifts during breathing or pace changes, the phone load usually feels worse too.

-That is why high waisted running leggings need to be developed as a system, not just a silhouette decision.
+That is why high-waist running leggings need to be developed as a system, not just a silhouette decision.

 The system includes: